Arabic I Burmese I Dari I French I Kirundi I Nepali I Pashto I Somali I Spanish

 -

-Check on the elderly and those who may need special assistance to ensure their safety.
+Check on the elderly and those needing special assistance to ensure their safety.

 -